 Does the device recognize the SIM?
 Can the device read the ICCID number?

 Is the SIM/eSIM in Live state in Terminal?

-Check if the SIM has reached the data consumption limit.
+Check if the SIM has reached the data or SMS consumption limit.

 Try resetting the SIM in 1oT Terminal.